SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-31-weekend-editrix-got-shot.md

 personnel who actually did the work.
 Well done.

-The scheduling business, on the other hand, was a nightmare: a couple days for me madly refreshing multiple browser tabss, and staying up late at night to exploit a back door for her.
-Nobody seems to care that the web sites for scheduling appointments are actively hostile, or the people facilitating them are delusional.
+The scheduling business, on the other hand, was a nightmare: a couple days for me madly refreshing multiple browser tabs, and staying up late at night to exploit a back door for her.
+Nobody seems to care that the web sites for scheduling appointments are actively hostile, or the people "facilitating" them are delusional.
 It's not clear to me who exactly isn't listening, or why, or how to change that.